 E-commerce is extremely well-developed in China, with Alibaba’s Taobao and Tmall dominating the market and changing Chinese people’s shopping behaviors.
-35.3% of China retail sales occur online and China represents more than 50% of the world’s e-commerce.
+35.3% of China’s retail sales occur online and China represents more than 50% of the world’s e-commerce.

 Selling online via Chinese e-commerce platforms or cross-border channels like Tmall Global can help brands to reach more targets.
 In addition, for overseas brands who don’t have a presence in China, selling through cross-border e-commerce can not only save time and money but also have a test on the market as a first entry into the unknown market.

 Social media and e-commerce are no new things to new middle-aged and elderly people in China since Chinese people are highly linked to their smartphones and strongly rely on the Internet to choose good products.
-Chinese people are very wary of unknown brands and products with a good reputation are perceived as premium and reliable.
+Chinese people are very wary of unknown brands and products with a good reputation that is perceived as premium and reliable.
 This makes e-commerce and community word-of-mouth recommendations essential for food supplement sales.

-By-Health’s appealing social media activities
+Case Study: By-Health’s social media activities

-Moreover, By-Health has been highly active in engaging its audience by community management.
+Moreover, By-Health has been highly active in engaging its audience through community management.
 For instance, the company offers directly money to its followers in the form of a weekend bonus, as a result, a lot of users on WeChat were attracted and followed the brand and then get to know the brand and its products.

 As the above picture shows, By-Health has also an official account on Weibo-China’s largest social network.
-This platform is very suitable for event marketing and boosting brand awareness since it’s open for everyone.
+This platform is very suitable for event marketing and boosting brand awareness since it’s open to everyone.
 Every content on the platform can be seen by anyone who surfs on the platform.